What is a typical timeline for California lemon law claims?

 Since there is not a set number for how many repairs or attempts are "too many" for a car to be a lemon, you must rely on whether the amount was reasonable or not.
 This judgment varies with each case.

 Once a program processes your request, they will come to a decision in 40 days or less.
-You should receive an answer about the status of your vehicle within that time.
+You should receive an answer about the status of your vehicle within that timeline.
 If the arbitration program needs more time to obtain additional information, officials may contact you to alert you about this.
 These questions may delay the process, but only up to 30 days.

 If you approve the decision made, then the manufacturer of your vehicle has 30 days to make the necessary changes or replacements.
 Some of these decisions could include a new car, a refund, or a repair.